evan-mavis/next.js-sandbox/README.md

 # Next.js Micro Apps Practice

-A curated collection of focused Next.js micro applications built to master modern web development through rapid, time-constrained challenges.
-Each app is designed to be completed within **2 hours**, pushing the boundaries of efficient development while exploring specific Next.js features, patterns, and best practices.
+A collection of Next.js micro applications built for practice.
+Each app is completed within **2 hours** and focuses on specific Next.js features, patterns, and best practices.

 ## Process